-- The Arts and PE instructional periods will continue to be offered on-site at TMCS under Plans A and B and will be offered remotely under Plan C. - Extended time between classes will be allowed so the instructor can have time to disinfect their areas, supplies, and equipment. - Extracurriculars will not be offered until further notice.
-We are committed to continuing programs once it is deemed safe to do so.
-TMCS will evaluate policies, procedures, and program offerings at the end of every quarter. - TMCS will not schedule any field trips that require transportation by vehicle at this time.
+- The Arts and PE instructional periods will continue to be offered on-site at TMCS under Plans A and B and will be offered remotely under Plan C. - Extended time between classes will be allowed so the instructor can have time to disinfect their areas, supplies, and equipment. - We are offering extracurriculars on a limited basis on Plan B. TMCS will continue to evaluate policies, procedures, and program offerings at the end of every quarter. - TMCS will not schedule any field trips that require transportation using the school van at this time.